-Australia proposes new $738M low emissions investment fund
+Australia putting $738M into low emissions investment fund

 “Australia can become a world leader in creating low-emissions technology that is both affordable and scalable,” Morrison said in a statement.

-The ruling coalition wants the fund to be administered by the Clean Energy Finance Corp., a government-owned green bank that was established to increase investment in the clean energy sector.
+The ruling conservative coalition wants the fund to be administered by the Clean Energy Finance Corp., a government-owned green bank that was established to increase investment in the clean energy sector.

 But that would require a change in the law because the corporation can only invest in technologies that have proved to work in the short term such as wind and solar.
 It cannot invest in more experiment technologies with longer-term potential such a carbon capture and storage.